Vietnam.vn - Nền tảng quảng bá Việt Nam

 Illustrative photo.
 (Source: VNA)

-Although it did not label China a currency manipulator amid “devaluation pressures” on its currency, the US Treasury Department concluded that the world’s second-largest economy “lacks transparency around its exchange rate policies and practices.”
+Although it did not label China a currency manipulator amid “devaluation pressure” on its currency, the US Treasury Department concluded that the world’s second-largest economy “lacks transparency around its exchange rate policies and practices.”

 The US Treasury Department said China, Japan, South Korea, Taiwan (China), Singapore, Vietnam, Germany, Ireland and Switzerland are on a list of nine countries and territories that need closer monitoring of foreign exchange policies.

-Countries that meet two criteria - a trade surplus with the US of at least $15 billion, a global account surplus of more than 3% of gross domestic product (GDP) and persistent one-way net foreign exchange purchases - are automatically included in the list.
+Countries that meet two criteria - a trade surplus with the US of at least $15 billion, a global account surplus of more than 3% of gross domestic product (GDP) and persistent one-way net foreign exchange purchases - are automatically included in the above list.
 Ireland and Switzerland were added to the list due to their large trade and current account surpluses with the world's largest economy.

-The report — which covers the final year of President Joe Biden’s administration — was released hours after Trump held his first phone call with Chinese President Xi Jinping since returning to the White House, amid rising trade tensions between the world’s two largest economies and, more recently, a battle over critical minerals.
+The report — which covers the final year of President Joe Biden’s administration — was released hours after Mr Trump held his first phone call with Chinese President Xi Jinping since returning to the White House, amid rising trade tensions between the world’s two largest economies and, more recently, a fight over critical minerals.

 Source: https://www.vietnamplus.vn/my-tiep-tuc-xac-dinh-viet-nam-khong-thao-tung-tien-te-post1042694.vnp